-This manual describes the AMCOMP 2740 Series Magnetic Tape Unit prepared for Honeywell Information Systems, Inc. The tape unit is a 10 1/2-inch reel, single vacuum column, digital magnetic tape unit that reads and writes ANSI and IBM compatible formats using either non-return-to-zero (NRZI) or phase encoded (PE) methods.
+This manual describes the STC 1750 Series Magnetic Tape Unit prepared for Honeywell Information Systems, Inc. The tape unit is a 10 1/2-inch reel, dual vacuum column, digital magnetic tape unit that reads and writes ANSI and IBM compatible formats using either non-return-to-zero (NRZI) or phase encoded (PE) methods.
+All references in this manual to the Datapoint 2750 Series Magnetic Tape Unit are equivalent to the STC 1750 Series Magnetic Tape Unit.